 I like to think that great Italian restaurants all have their roots around a big kitchen, with Italian mothers and grandmothers chatting away as they work on pasta recipes passed down through the generations.
-And I love that A Tavola’s origins lie smack bang in the middle of the idilic scene.
+So I love that A Tavola’s origins lie right in the middle of the idilic scene.

 Chef and owner Eugenio Maiale uses the recipes and experiences of his mother’s pasta prowess along with regular visits to Italy, and replicates all the warmth and heartiness of authentic Italian cuisine at his two chic restaurants in Sydney – the original in Darlinghurst and the more recent at Bondi Beach.
 Both showcase some of this classic dishes with the Bondi restaurant having a slightly more seafood theme.

-I’ve been a fan of A Tavola from quite a few years ago, and it is a local favourite of many of my friends too.
+I’ve been a fan of A Tavola from quite a few years ago and it is a local favourite of many of my friends too.
 We gather there after work around the comfort of the big, central marble-top dining table.
-Surrounded by drying bay leaves and handmade pastas… it transports us to our proverbial Nonna’s kitchen table.
+Surrounded by drying bay leaves and handmade pastas… it transports us to somewhere really warm and homely.

 The decor is simple, inviting and chic.
-The locations are both within bustling food mecca locations in Sydney, however the decor is calm and cool.
+The locations are both within bustling food mecca locations in Sydney, however the decor is calm.
 Nothing forced and showy, just a nice blend of homely touches with thoughtful and ambient lighting that hits your place in just the right places.

 Too many amazing dishes to describe, so here are the photo highlights from some of my visits.
 For a full list of the menu, take a look at their site and select either the Bondi or the Darlinghurst locations.